hibiken/asynqmon/README.md

 The binary supports two flags to enable integration with [Prometheus](https://prometheus.io/).

 First, enable metrics exporter to expose queue metrics to Prometheus server by passing `--enable-metrics-exporter` flag.
-The metrics data is now available under `/metrics` for Prometheus to scape.
+The metrics data is now available under `/metrics` for Prometheus server to scrape.

 Once the metrics data is collected by a Prometheus server, you can pass the address of the Prometheus server to asynqmon to query the time-series data.
 The address can be specified via `--prometheus-addr`.
 This enables the metrics view on the Web UI.